SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 </html>
 ```

-:point_right: Restart the service (with `cds serve all`) and go to the root URL, i.e. [http://localhost:4004](http://localhost:4004).
-This time, you are not shown the "Welcome to cds.services" landing page - instead, the page is empty, except for the page title in the browser tab, that shows us that the HTML we entered has been loaded:
+:point_right: Restart the service (with `cds serve all`) and go to the URL, i.e. [http://localhost:4004/webapp](http://localhost:4004/webapp).
+Here, you are not shown the "Welcome to cds.services" landing page - instead, the page is empty, except for the page title in the browser tab, that shows us that the HTML we entered has been loaded:

 ![title in browser tab](title-in-browser-tab.png)